Pepsi calls out Coca-Cola on Twitter, reignites ‘cola wars’ for a new age

 Pepsi’s tweets, and its new promotion, are now being credited with bringing to so-called “cola wars” to the world of sugar-free sodas, outlets such as AdWeek and Ad Age are reporting.

 Pepsi, however, is going up against a goliath in the zero-sugar category.
-As noted by Adweek, Coca-Cola Zero Sugar controlled 7.9% of the carbonated drink market in 2020, compared to Pepsi Zero Sugar’s 0.4%.
+As noted by Adweek, Coca-Cola Zero Sugar controlled 7.9 percent of the carbonated drink market in 2020, compared to Pepsi Zero Sugar’s 0.4 percent.
 Still, Coca-Cola insisted it was necessary to reformulate its existing Coke Zero Sugar recipe to continue to “drive growth” of its diet and light soft drinks.

-“The consumer landscape is always changing, which means we must evolve to stay ahead,” said Natalia Suarez, the senior brand manager of Coca-Cola’s North America operating unit, in a July 2021 press release touting Coke Zero Sugar’s new recipe.
+“The consumer landscape is always changing, which means we must evolve to stay ahead,” Natalia Suarez, the senior brand manager of Coca-Cola’s North America operating unit, said in July touting Coke Zero Sugar’s new recipe.

 Many of Pepsi’s Twitter followers, perhaps unsurprisingly, were quick to join Pepsi and pounce on Coke in the wake of this week’s meme.
 Others, meanwhile, just seemed excited for the battles to come.